-(Music For) The Head Ballet is a podcast hosted by Paul Abbott, celebrating the novelty record in all its many and varied forms.
-So far the series has looked at Stan Ridgway, the Transformers: The Movie soundtrack, and Anyone Can Fall In Love by Anita Dobson, and on the latest edition you can hear me on I’m Gonna Spend My Christmas With A Dalek by The Go-Go’s, a 1964 single written and recorded in a rush to cash in on the wave of ‘Dalekmania’ that followed The Daleks’ first appearance in Doctor Who.
+(Music For) The Head Ballet is a podcast hosted by Paul Abbott, celebrating the art of the novelty record in all its many and varied forms.
+Amongst the often disregarded discs Paul and his guests have given a spin to are Camouflage by Stan Ridgway, the Transformers: The Movie soundtrack and Anyone Can Fall In Love by Anita Dobson, and on this edition you can hear me chatting to Paul about I’m Gonna Spend My Christmas With A Dalek by The Go-Go’s, a 1964 single written and recorded in a rush to cash in on the wave of ‘Dalekmania’ that greeted The Daleks’ debut appearance in Doctor Who.

 Buy A Book!

-Season’s Gratings, a more detailed look at the story behind I’m Gonna Spend My Christmas With A Dalek, is in issue 559 of Doctor Who Magazine which you can get from all good newsagents or directly from the magazine’s website here.
+Season’s Gratings, a more detailed look at the story behind I’m Gonna Spend My Christmas With A Dalek, is in issue 559 of Doctor Who Magazine which you can get directly from the magazine’s website here.

-Black And White Christmas is a feature with a playlist looking at some of my favourite Christmas records from the sixties, including I’m Gonna Spend My Christmas With A Dalek; you can find it here.
+Black And White Christmas is a feature with an accompanying playlist looking at some of my favourite little-known Christmas records from the sixties, including I’m Gonna Spend My Christmas With A Dalek and a bit of seasonal cynicism from the BBC Radiophonic Workshop; you can find it here.

 © Tim Worthington.